 What is goodwill?
 Basically, it is nothing but the excess of payment made for a business in comparison to its fair value in the market.
 This difference is the value of the goodwill of that business.
-But, do we calculate goodwill in case of purchase or sale of a business only?
+But, do we calculate goodwill in the case of purchase or sale of a business only?
 No. There are various circumstances when the need to value goodwill arises.
 These may include conversion of business from one form to another, entry or exit of partners, change in profit sharing ratio, valuation of shares, business takeover, split of business, etc. Also, goodwill is an intangible asset for the business.
-There are various methods of calculating goodwill and one of them is the super profit method.
+There are various methods of calculating goodwill, one of which is the super profit method.
 Let us discuss here about how to calculate goodwill as per the Super Profit method.

 Super Profit Method

 Super profit is the excess of profit that a business earns over and above its normal profit.
 This normal profit is determined on the basis of the normal rate of return prevailing in the industry/ what other businesses in the same industry are earning.

 The formula for calculating goodwill using the super profit method is as follows:

 Goodwill (using Super Profit Method) = Super Profit * Number of Years’ Purchase

 Where Super Profit = Average Future Maintainable Profit – Normal Expected Profit